 This only applies to JPEG photos; RAW photos do not have a color space.

 I won’t review settings like Highlight Tone, Shadow Tone, Color, Film Simulation, etc., in this post.
 These aren’t really Fujifilm settings for travel but rather dependent on your style.
 You can read more information about specific posts I’ve written about:

 - Film Simulation Comparisons

 - Color Chrome Effect and Color Chrome FX Blue

 ALL.
-If you have your focus joystick set up to activate the Focus Area screen, you can also cycle through all AF Modes using the command dial with this set.
-So you don’t have to come here into the menu to do it.
+If your focus joystick is set up to activate the Focus Area screen, you can also cycle through all AF Modes using the command dial with this setting.
+So you don’t have to come here to the menu to do it.
 It’s super helpful and makes things faster.